alianp/LearnGit/readme.txt

 readme

-i have added one time.
+i have added one time in develop branch